Chandler Jones: 2020

-2021 season
+2021

 In Week 1 against the Tennessee Titans, Jones finished with five sacks as the Cardinals won 38–13.
 His performance tied the franchise single game sack record, and he was named NFC Defensive Player of the Week.
 In Week 11, Jones had four tackles, two sacks, and a forced fumble in a 23–13 win over the Seattle Seahawks, earning NFC Defensive Player of the Week.
 He finished the season second on the team with 10.5 sacks, 41 tackles, four passes defensed, and a team-leading six forced fumbles.
 He was named to the Pro Bowl.
 He was ranked 62nd by his fellow players on the NFL Top 100 Players of 2022.

 Las Vegas Raiders

+2022

 On March 17, 2022, Jones signed a three-year, $51 million contract with the Las Vegas Raiders.

 In Week 13, Jones had three sacks, six tackles, two tackles for loss, and a pass breakup in a 27–20 win over the Chargers, earning AFC Defensive Player of the Week.
 Against his former team, the New England Patriots in Week 15, Jones made a notable play at the end of regulation.
 As the Patriots were attempting a lateral play to try to win the game with the score tied at 24, Jones intercepted a lateral from Jakobi Meyers intended for Mac Jones before stiff-arming the New England quarterback and running the ball in for the game-winning touchdown.
+Because Meyers' pass was a backwards pass, Jones' touchdown was ruled a fumble return instead of an interception return.
 The following week against the Pittsburgh Steelers, Jones suffered an elbow injury after colliding with teammate Maxx Crosby while attempting to sack Kenny Pickett and was carted off the field.
 He was later placed on injured reserve, ending his season.
-He finished the 2022 season with 4.5 sacks, 38 combined tackles, three passes defended, and one forced fumble to go along with the fumble return for a touchdown.
+He finished the 2022 season with 4.5 sacks, 38 combined tackles, three passes defended, a forced fumble, and three fumble recoveries, including the 48-yard fumble return touchdown.

+2023

+On September 5, 2023, Jones posted on his personal Instagram account that he no longer wanted to play for the Raiders after apparently being locked out of the Raiders' facility and was forced to work out at a local gym.
+When asked to comment on Jones' postings, Raiders head coach Josh McDaniels stated Jones was dealing with a personal situation and that it was a private matter.
+On September 23, the Raiders placed Jones on the non-football illness list.
+Following an arrest, he was released on September 30.